Shalom Hanoch

-He is considered to be the father of Israeli rock and modern Israeli music in general, both of which have been profoundly influenced by his work.
+He is considered one of the founders of Israeli rock and modern Israeli music in general, both of which have been profoundly influenced by his work.
 His collaboration with Arik Einstein produced some of the first Israeli rock albums.
 He is often referred to as "The King of Israeli Rock".

 Biography

 Shalom Hanoch was born in Kibbutz Mishmarot in 1946, roughly 16 months before the establishment of the state of Israel.
-His musical talent as a child was recognized in the kibbutz.
-Before discovering rock music, he listened to a wide variety of genres (from Classical, through Russian folk music, Gospel, and Blues).
+His musical talent as a child was recognised in the kibbutz, where he began to play, sing, and compose his first songs.
+Before discovering rock music, he was exposed to a wide variety of genres (from Classical, through Russian folk music, Gospel, to Blues).

+Early life

-After getting his first jazz guitar when he was around 12 years old, Hanoch began composing his own songs.
-By the age of 14, he had completed his first song, Laila (Night).
-He continued writing music withanother member of the Kibbutz, Meir Ariel, and joined the Kibbutz's band, HaMishmaron.
-Songs from that time include Agadat Deshe (Grass Legend), Nisa LaYam (We'll Go To The Beach), Risim (Eyelashes) and Yom Acharon (Last Day).
-At age 16, he took acting classes at Beit Tzvi arts school.
+Hanoch began writing and composing music after getting his first jazz guitar from his dad when he was around 12 years old.
+By 14, he had completed his first song, Laila (Night).
+He continued writing lyrics and music with another member of the Kibbutz, singer-songwriter Meir Ariel.
+Hanoch and Ariel joined the Kibbutz's band, HaMishmaron in their teens.
+Songs from that time include classics such as Agadat Deshe (Grass Legend), Nisa LaYam (We'll Go To The Beach), Risim (Eyelashes) and Yom Acharon (Last Day).
+At 16, Hanoch enrolled to Beit Tzvi School for Performing Arts, where he developed a passion for acting.
+While at Beit Tzvi, Hanoch was influenced by the Beatles.

-Nahal Army Troupe
+Military service

-Although at that point he was more interested in acting than in creating music, Hanoch was recruited by the Nahal army troupe when he turned 18, and wrote a few songs for the troupe while in the service.
-He was demobilized in 1968, but not before he had participated in a recording of the best-of album made of re-recorded versions to 1950s and 1960s hits by the troupe called Kol HaKavod LaNahal (Well Done, Nahal).
-In this album Hanoch sang Mitria Bishnaim along with the troupe's star, Shula Chen.
-The two were mentioned on the cover, an innovation for army band recordings.
+In 1966, after being initially rejected, Hanoch was recruited for the Israeli military ensembles Lehakat Ha'nahal of Nahal.
+Hanoch became a prominent ensemble member, contributing vocals and performing nationwide.
+While in the military ensemble, Hanoch continued to write and compose songs for the ensemble and other artists.
+Hanoch took part in the recording of 'the best of' album, in which new versions to 1950s and 1960s hits were re-recorded by the ensemble.
+The album's title is Kol HaKavod LaNahal (Well Done, Nahal).
+In this album, Hanoch sang Mitria Bishnaim along with the band's female star, Shula Chen, who later became a well-known TV and stage actress.
+After completing his military service in 1968, Hanoch married Lihi and left the Kibbutz.